Focus: The focus of this self-help article is to provide steps and information to about the PandaDoc Editor content block “Pricing Table”

-Step 3-H: Show Profit and Margin Currently, this is only available by request and can be used with Enterprise plans only.
-If you would like this enabled, please let us know.
+Step 3-H: Show Profit and Margin Currently, this is only available by request and can be used with Business and Enterprise PandaDoc Plans.
+If you wish to use this feature, please enable via Add-ons store.
 The cost and profit information will show up at the bottom of the pricing table.
 Cost is added to the pricing table per the total of all the Cost fields for all items in the pricing table and Profit will show the value and percentage.
 Profit is calculated by (Price-Cost) / Price.
 Please note: If you do not use a value or (0-Zero) for the Cost field, when the calculation is performed is will use the Price value for the Cost value.
 This information does not show to your clients.
 To learn more about this feature, click here.

 Step 3-I: Tokens Tokens are shown for pricing table and be used through your template and document to autofill this information.
 Currently there are four tokens for the pricing table, “Total”, “Subtotal”, “Total Discount” and “Quantity Total”.
 What is a token?

 Step 3-J: Column alignment and deleting columns.
 With the following option, you can change the column alignments and delete columns of data.
 Such as “Name”, “Price”, “QTY”, “Subtotal”, or any custom column you add.
 You will see the options for “left”, “center” and “right” alignment and an option to remove.